 There are direct channels of communication between the principal and the LGB chair and central services.
 The clerk to the trustee board will hold contact details for all members of LGBs within TWHF.
 However, routine communication for day-to-day school business should come from the chair of that LGB, managed by the school or through an LGB clerk, if such a position is deemed necessary.

-The principal and the chair of the LBG are responsible for ensuring the quality and timely distribution of all material needed to keep LBG members well informed about the school and TWHF.
-The principal and the chair are also responsible for ensuring the views of the LBG are well communicated to the trustee board.
-This can be done via the elected chair’s representative on the trustee board.
-Senior executives from TWHF will be nominated by the CEO to sit on an LBG.
-Trustees reserve the right to attend any LBG meeting.
+The principal and the chair of the LGB are responsible for ensuring the quality and timely distribution of all material needed to keep LGB members well informed about the school and TWHF.
+The principal and the chair are also responsible for ensuring the views of the LGB are well communicated to the trustee board.
+This can be done via the elected chair’s representative on the board of trustees.
+Senior executives from TWHF will be nominated by the CEO to sit on an LGB.
+Trustees reserve the right to attend any LGB meeting.